-255 Map display in two dimensions (conven- tional).
-302 Map display in three dimensions (bird's eye view).
-The places of interest and well-known buildings are also shown in detail and in colour.
-Ra) To display the destination on the map. s and a state of the state of t To display the route on the map.
+Function button: function 2021 Map display in two dimensions (conventional).
+Map display in three dimensions (bird's eye view).
+3 The places of interest and well-known buildings are also shown in detail and in colour. en e To display the destination on the map. s a) To display the route on the map.
 Auto / Day / Night To switch between day and night for- mat.
 SPLIT SCREEN Show the split screen >>> page 202.

 POI Show special destinations.

-a) Only displayed with route guidance activated.
+^{a)} Only displayed with route guidance activated.